Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 The first step in claiming your First Party insurance coverage is to figure out which insurance company covers you.
 Once you narrow it down, complete the Application of Benefits form for that company and mail it to your provider right away.

-To find out what company covers you ask yourself:
+To find out what company covers you, ask yourself the following questions:

 If you have auto insurance on any vehicle, your own insurance company covers you, even if someone else caused the crash.
 Fault doesn’t matter.
 Even if the collision was because of your own carelessness, you can still receive benefits under your own no-fault insurance.